bionic-gpt/bionic-gpt/website/content/docs/production/introduction.md

 ## Example Infrastructure as Code

-The Bionic-GPT github repository contains an example Pulumi code for setting up a Bionic-GPT cluster.
+The BionicGPT github repository contains an example Pulumi code for setting up a BionicGPT cluster.

 We recommend you clone the repo and then run the example form the [devcontainer](https://containers.dev/) which has all the tools you need already installed.